istio/istio.io/content/docs/concepts/traffic-management/routing/virtual-services/index.md

 one or more fully qualified domain names (FQDN).
 To specify multiple hosts, you can use wildcards.

-Also, note that under `- route:`, which specifies the routing rule's configuration, and `-destination:`, which specifies the routing rule's destination, `host: my-svc` specifies the destination's host.
-If you are running on Kubernetes, then `my-svc` is the name of the Kubernetes service.
+Also, note that under `route:`, which specifies the routing rule's configuration, and `destination:`, which specifies the routing rule's destination, `host: my-svc` specifies the destination's host.
+If you are running on Kubernetes, then `my-svc` is the name of a Kubernetes service.

 You use the destination's host to specify where you want the traffic to be sent.
 The destination's host must exist in the service registry.
 To use